AbdBarho/VeryBadEngine/README.md

 ## Todo:
 - ~~move main loop to a worker~~
+- move rendering to main thread, each system sends render commands as soon as possible
 - better implement the input redirection from main thread to worker
-- proper implementation of speed and acceleration limiting
+- ~~proper implementation of speed and acceleration limiting~~ (find more effecient solution)
 - change the concept of layers in the main thread
 - improve logger, in worker and main thread
 - remove functions from Vec2 class, make solely a data object